The Hand Off: The Anatomy of a Real Leader

 The task force deputy director for combat developments was responsible for the training development area.
-He initiated the transition process for training developments by providing guidance to the task force lieutenant colonel responsible for that component of the taskforce’s work to initiate the effort by developing a meeting and conference schedule with the associated commands and industry community and beginning a series of briefings of the director.
+He initiated the transition process for training developments by providing guidance to the task force lieutenant colonel responsible for that component of the task force’s work to initiate the effort by developing a meeting and conference schedule with the associated commands and the involved industry community and beginning a series of briefings of the director.

 The transition agenda had already been in process of development and was quickly refined.
 The lieutenant colonel promptly coordinated an initial briefing of the director.

 The colonel began the briefing.
 Almost immediately, the briefer detected a reception on the part of the director that belied his dissatisfaction with the role he found himself in.
 The briefer continued.
-Shortly, it became apparent that the briefer would need to take a different tack to move the session in the right direction.
+Shortly, it became apparent from the general’s body language that the briefer would need to take a different tack to move the session in the right direction.

 The colonel’s approach had been direct but the general being the soldier he was instantly changed his demeanor and engaged.
 The briefing initiated a very successful series of actions that included major briefings of related commands and offices, a major industry conference and a timely hand off of the training development function to Training and Doctrine Command.

 The colonel and the general enjoyed a superb professional relationship throughout the remainder of their association on the task force.
 It was one based on mutual professional respect.
 To the benefit of the Army much of the training development work transitioned effectively and contributed to later important Army training systems development.